 One of my favourite colour combinations for summer!
 These red and turquoise Anemone flowers are teamed with Picasso Czech glass, faceted beads in similar shades.

-They are available in a copper, gold or Sterling Silver finish.Shop Now
+They are available in a copper, gold or Sterling Silver finish.SOLD OUT

 Red Boho Flower Necklace

 These beautiful, red Czech glass flowers are teamed with copper and flat tan, faux leather cord.

 Available in lengths 16 – 20 inches, this necklace is perfect for everyday or making a summery statement.SOLD OUT

 Aquamarine Floral Earrings

 Gorgeous, earthy oblong shaped Czech glass flower beads, teamed with copper and Aquamarine.

 Aquamarine harbours the ancient powers of the sea and these earrings conjure images of cold days on the beach for me.
-It is also the Birthstone for those celebrating March Birthdays.Shop Now
+It is also the Birthstone for those celebrating March Birthdays.SOLD OUT

 Summer Flower Earrings

 These dangly copper earrings are perfect for summer!
 They feature burnt orange and red Anemone Czech glass beads and copper.

 They are also a great example of my wire wrap method and how hardy Czech glass beads are.
 Other types of glass wouldn’t have survived!SOLD OUT

 A limited collection for now – but one I hope you all enjoy and that I will be adding to soon.
 I’m always happy to take custom requests, so if any of these beads have caught your eye but you fancy something a bit different, just for you – get in touch and lets work together on creating your perfect piece.